-- This motherboard supports Intel® Pentium® 4 CPUs in the 775-land package with Hyper-Threading Technology. - Hyper-Threading Technology is supported under Windows® XP/2003 Server and Linux 1.7.x (kernel) and later versions only.
+- This motherboard supports Intel® Pentium® 4 CPUs with Hyper-Threading Technology. - Hyper-Threading Technology is supported under Windows® XP/2003 Server and Linux 2.4.x (kernel) and later versions only.
 Under Linux, use the Hyper-Threading compiler to compile the code.
-If you are using any other operating systems, disable the Hyper-Threading Technology item in the BIOS to ensure system stability and performance. - Installing Windows® XP Service Pack 1 or later is recommended. - Make sure to enable the Hyper-Threading Technology item in BIOS before installing a supported operating system. - For more information on Hyper-Threading Technology, visit www.intel.com/info/hyperthreading.
+If you are using any other operating systems, disable the Hyper-Threading Technology item in BIOS to ensure system stability and performance. - We recommend that you install Windows® XP Service Pack 1. - Make sure to enable the Hyper-Threading Technology item in BIOS before installing a supported operating system. - For more information on Hyper-Threading Technology, visit www.intel.com/info/hyperthreading.